meteor/meteor/content/routing.md

 });
 ```

-You can also simply change part of the URL, using the `FlowRouter.setParams()` and `FlowRouter.setQueryParams()`.
+You can also change only part of the URL if you want to, using the `FlowRouter.setParams()` and `FlowRouter.setQueryParams()`.
 For instance, if we were viewing one list and wanted to go to another, we could write:

 ```js
 FlowRouter.setParams({_id: newList._id});
 ```

-Of course, it is more general to call `FlowRouter.go()`, so unless you are being very specific in what you are doing it's usually better to use that.
+Of course, calling `FlowRouter.go()`, will always work, so unless you are trying to optimize for a specific situation it's better to use that.

 <h3 id="storing-data-in-the-url">Storing data in the URL</h3>

 As we discussed in the introduction, the URL is really just a serialization of some part of the client-side state the user is looking at.
-Although parameters can only be strings, it's possible to convert any type of data to a string via serializing it.
+Although parameters can only be strings, it's possible to convert any type of data to a string by serializing it.

-In general if you want to store arbitrary serializable data in a URL param, you can use `EJSON.stringify()` to turn it onto a string.
-You'll need to URL-encode the string as well to remove any characters that have meaning in a URL:
+In general if you want to store arbitrary serializable data in a URL param, you can use [`EJSON.stringify()`](http://docs.meteor.com/#/full/ejson_stringify) to turn it onto a string.
+You'll need to URL-encode the string using [`encodeURIComponent`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) to remove any characters that have meaning in a URL:

 ```js
 FlowRouter.setQueryParams({data: encodeURIComponent(EJSON.stringify(data))});
 ```

-You can then get the data back out of Flow Router in the opposite way (note that Flow Router unescapes the data for you automatically):
+You can then get the data back out of Flow Router using [`EJSON.parse()`](http://docs.meteor.com/#/full/ejson_parse).
+Note that Flow Router does the URL decoding for you automatically:

 ```js
 const data = EJSON.parse(FlowRouter.getQueryParam('data'));